intel/intel-ethernet-operator/docs/flowconfig-daemon/README.md

 > **Disclaimer**: This Operator is still a _proof-of-concept_ and only intended to be deployed in an isolated lab environment for testing.
 It is not intended to be deployed in any production capacity.

 The FlowConfig Daemon is K8s custom controller that runs as node level agent on each node.
-This Operator mediator between cluster admin and the underlying DCF tool to mananage Intel Columbiaville(800 series) NICs to configure and manage advanced switch filter and ACL rules.
+This Operator mediator between cluster admin and the underlying DCF tool to manage Intel Columbiaville(800 series) NICs to configure and manage advanced switch filter and ACL rules.

 This Operator is built on using Operator SDK v1.7.2.